LowellObservatory/Locus/_docs/LOCUS Requirements and Design.md

   * XML (Extensible Markup Language)
   * INDI ([Instrument Neutral Distributed Interface](http://www.clearskyinstitute.com/INDI/INDI.pdf))
   * FITS (Flexible Image Transport System)
+  * Protocol Buffers may be used for the wire tranport layer.

 ### Interface Requirements

 * Communication protocols via the ActiveMQ broker must follow the present protocols between LOIS and the software packages it communicates with. (for now).
 * The system will operate with detector controllers made by Astronomical Research Cameras (ARC; aka "Leach" controllers).
 This support must be designed with an eye toward extending support to other camera types such as commercial cameras with USB or network interfaces with software APIs, or STA Archon controllers.
+The INDI protocol will be used for communications with instruments.
 * The system will respond to commands sent from various other software systems and will retrieve information needed for its operation from other subsystems via the ActiveMQ broker.
 The systems it will interact with include:
   * The LOUI user interface software
   * The joe mechanism control software